Sofacosta/address-book/README.md

 # Address Book
-#### Project provided by Epicodus
+#### Project to study Object-Oriented Javascript
 #### Project initiated: 01-25-2021
+#### Project updated: 02-15-2021
-#### By Epicodus
+#### By Sofia Acosta , Salim Mayan and Andrew Lawson
 ## Project Description
 The code provided is to practice the concepts of Javascript Objects, dynamic contact data, event bubbling and event delegation.
-This code is not finished, we need to add functionallity that allows a user to record multiple addresses and remove any additional address fields when the form is submitted.

 ## Technologies Used
 * HTML